xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

 2. Adjust the settings in the **Product options** section:
     ![]({{site.baseurl}}/attachments/9306381/9438492.png)
-    The settings in this section will apply to all the products in your X-Cart store, for which similar settings have not been set [at the level of categories or individual products](#configuring-ebay-options-for-products-and-categories).
+    The settings in this section will apply to all the products in your X-Cart store for which similar settings have not been set [at the level of categories or individual products](#configuring-ebay-options-for-products-and-categories).

     *   **Listing duration**: Select a duration for your store's eBay listings.
 Ebay help on listing duration is available [here](http://pages.ebay.com/help/sell/duration.html).